 Use contrast effectively to make your CTA stand out

-Whenever you design a CTA, you must ponder over how it will contrast with the surrounding content.
+When you design a CTA, you must ponder how it will contrast with the surrounding content.
 A great way to add contrast is to use vibrant colors to draw your subscribers’ attention.
-If you prefer to use muted colors, then you should ensure that they contrast with the surrounding text, background colors, or images underneath the CTA.
+If you prefer muted colors, you should ensure that they contrast with the surrounding text, background colors, or images underneath the CTA.

 Types of calls-to-action

 As we’ve discussed, a CTA is intended to serve as the primary goal of your email.
 However, if you have more than one CTA, then each of them should serve a specific goal as well.
 Let’s discuss this concept in detail.

 A primary CTA is the main action you need your subscriber to take.
 Thus, it should be the most noticeable element of your email; you must style it in a manner that makes it clearly stand out.
 Applying whitespace is one of the best ways of accomplishing this.
 Other ways of making your CTA stand out include: